The TIGGE dataset

 The data comprise 6-hourly model output for a range of parameters, including surface and other single-level fields, and some multi-level fields.
 The definition of the parameters are shown via the link below.

 The TIGGE archive was established by the original three archive centres: ECMWF, NCAR and CMA, using global forecast data contributed by 10 data providers.
 An additional partner, NCDC, processes the NCEP forecast data for TIGGE.
-The LDM link below gives information about the data exchange used for TIGGE.
+Currently in 2021 there are 12 participating centres including newly NCMRWF, IMD and DWD (CPTEC suspended their contribution in 2020 whereas BoM has restarted theirs suspended in 2010).

 - Potential Temperature Level Parameters